hughhhhhhhh/webots_slam/readme.txt

 run the corresponding section in matlab script

-8) Run other sections of matlabscript for example run the simulation for 500 steps,generate RIR, Display the corresponding room model...
+8) Run other sections of matlabscript for example run the simulation for 500 steps, generate RIR, display the corresponding room model...